 A Common Foundation: Our collective beliefs form the foundation for unified, consistent messages about the treatment of mood disorders and the people who live with them.

-- All individuals have the right to direct their own treatment.
+- DBSA recognizes several pathways to treatment including peer support, personal wellness strategies, therapeutic and medical interventions.
+All individuals have the right to direct their own treatment.

-- Wellness encompasses an individual’s whole life, including mind, body, spirit, and community.
+- Wellness encompasses an individual’s whole life, and each person’s wellness journey is unique.

 - All people should have access to quality mental health care.